 Chicken shawarma is not meant to be spicy, but some people may make it spicy out there and hey, spiciness is subjective too.

-If you’re into spice though, you can top this chicken shawarma rice bowl with some sriracha sauce!
+If you’re into spice though, you can top this chicken shawarma rice bowl with some sriracha sauce (or whatever is your favorite hot sauce), cayenne pepper or red pepper flakes!

 What rice goes well with chicken shawarma?

-Chicken shawarma goes really well with flavorful yellow Basmati rice.
+Chicken shawarma goes really well with flavorful cooked yellow Basmati turmeric rice.

 If you don’t have much time though, you can try having it with plain cooked white Basmati rice too.